shawn-carter/Knowledgebase/README.rst

 =========================
 Welcome to Knowledgebase!
 =========================
-This application was written by me, using Django with SQLiteDB for an assignment for a level 5 module called 'Software Engineering and Agile'.
+This application was written by me, using Django with SQLiteDB for an assignment for a level 5 module called 'Software Engineering and Agile' in 2023.
+It is now being updated for a level 6 module called 'Software Engineering and Agile' - and has had some improvements.
 The application makes use of several libraries, including Bootstrap5, jQuery, DataTables.js, Quill.js and Alertify.js

-It is a simple application, incorporating user login and registration, password reset via link (the pythonanywhere platform does not have the ability to send emails).
+It is a simple application, incorporating user login and registration, password reset via link.

+New Features:
+Application is now hosted on Azure as a web app, and uses GitHub Actions workflow to build/test and deploy upon a push to this repo.
+Now sends emails via Azure Communications for password reset.
+MFA has been added, again sending an email with a 6 digit PIN.

+New Security:
+Content Security Policy - using middleware that creates nonce for inpage scripts.
+Security Headers - to prevent XSS, etc
+Environment Variables - DB Connection details are kept in the Azure WebApp Configuration, along with SECRET_KEY and AZURE COMMS CONNECTION STRING
+Secure Cookies/Session Cookies
+HSTS enabled - also Azure is set to HTTPS only Microsoft SQL Server for production (based on environmental variable 'ENVIRONMENT' = 'PRODUCTION') All JS/CSS is hosted from domain

 Logged in users can:
   + Search the Knowledgebase